Research Transcription Service

 SSCS Teaching and Technology can help with introductory training and guidance on submitting a transcription job.
 For questions specific to using the service’s current features, please contact ssdtnt@uchicago.edu.

-Account Modifications
+Account Feedback

 Account Closure